cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 ## Nov.
 12 - 13 & Dec.
 13

 The City of Austin Office of Innovation invites you to the Displacement Mitigation Action Accelerator!
-The Accelerator is a 3-day event to catalyze community-generated concepts that mitigate displacement•.
+The Accelerator is a 3-day event to catalyze community-generated concepts that mitigate displacement.

 ### What is this event about?

-This is a unique opportunity to work on possible solutions and get seed money to build evidence about concepts that work to fight displacement!
-We have designed a space for you and community collaborators to build an accelerated pathway for displacement• mitigation interventions in **three focus areas that will significantly impact this problem in Austin:**
+This is a unique opportunity to work on possible solutions and get seed money to build evidence about concepts that work to fight displacement.
+We have designed a space for you and community collaborators to build an accelerated pathway for displacement mitigation interventions in **three focus areas that will significantly impact this problem in Austin**:

 #### A. Evictions and non-court methods of evictions
-In Austin, many displacements occur at the individual level through formal evictions and through “non-court” methods of evictions that are predatory.
-There are about 6,700 evictions a year in the city, but these “non-court” methods of evictions likely make up a majority of displacement locally.
-Arbitrary rent increases, enforcement of punitive house rules and unforeseen personal situations can have a lasting effect on Austinites’ lives when they lead to displacement.
-All types of evictions are devastating to residents.
+In Austin, many displacements occur at the individual level through formal evictions and through “non-court” methods.
+There are about 6,700 evictions a year in the city, but research indicates that “non-court” ordered methods likely make up a majority of displacement.
+These non-court methods can include arbitrary rent increases, enforcement of punitive “house rules,” but data is limited on the number and variety of these methods.
+We especially seek to advance concepts that can help residents adapt or respond to non-court methods of evictions.

 #### B. Alternate income-generating or cost-reducing options for homeowners
-The gap between income and housing costs in Austin is creating complicated financial situations for many.
-Housing prices and property taxes are both increasing, for many salaries are not keeping up.
-There are families in every neighborhood in the city that are struggling.
-There are a potential 23,608 homeowner households struggling with housing costs.
-Yet tens of thousands of properties may be able to accommodate additional structures, and many residents may have spare rooms or units that could result in income-generating opportunities in Austin’s hot housing market.
+It is difficult for many households to adapt to rising costs.
+Data analysis indicates a universe of need of approximately 23,608 homeowner households vulnerable to displacement.
+Whether it is accommodating additional structures, renting spare rooms, or another opportunity to be identified, we seek to accelerate  concepts that could result in income-generating opportunities for homeowner residents, so that they might adapt to rising costs.

 #### C. Holistic service packages and combinations to stabilize people in their neighborhoods
-The right combination of services and programs can help people at risk of being displaced.
-What that mix looks like changes in each neighborhood.
-We are looking for new and creative collaborations amongst organizations, as well as how to transition available resources into a displacement mitigation perspective.
+Most services are not designed with displacement in mind.
+However, social service providers have suggested that there is a  right-sized combination of services and programs can help people at risk of being displaced.
+What that mix looks like changes in each neighborhood, for each situation.
+We are looking for new and creative collaborations amongst organizations, that might re-combine  available resources into a displacement mitigation approach.

 ### How to participate?

-We want to be intentional and focused, so we request that you put forward concepts you or your organization have regarding one of the three focus areas mentioned above.
+We want to be intentional and focused, so we request that you put forward short concepts (only 4-5 sentences) that you or your organization have regarding one of the three focus areas mentioned above.
 To participate at the event, please:

 **I want to participate and I have a concept...**